Unlock Savings: Expert Tips for Negotiating Your Salesforce Renewal

 To mitigate unexpected costs in your Salesforce renewal, implement these strategic approaches:

-• Optimize Data Storage: Regularly audit your data storage to remove outdated or redundant data, reducing storage costs.
+• Optimize data storage: Regularly audit your data storage to remove outdated or redundant data, reducing storage costs.
 Consider archiving old records to cheaper storage solutions if access frequency is low.

-• Review API Usage: Monitor your API calls to identify patterns of high usage.
-If possible, adjust the timing or frequency of calls to stay within limit thresholds, or batch processes to reduce calls.
+• Review API usage: Monitor your API calls to identify patterns of high usage.
+If possible, adjust the timing or frequency of calls to stay within limit thresholds or batch processes to reduce calls.

-• Third-Party Integrations: Explore third-party apps that can replace expensive Salesforce add-ons.
+• Third-party integrations: Explore third-party apps that can replace expensive Salesforce add-ons.
 Often, these can offer similar functionality at a fraction of the cost.
 Ensure compatibility and security compliance before integration.

-• Negotiate Add-On Flexibility: During renewal negotiations, discuss the possibility of customizing your package to include only the add-ons you use extensively.
+• Negotiate add-on flexibility: During renewal negotiations, discuss the possibility of customizing your package to include only the add-ons you use extensively.
 Push for the option to add or remove services on a monthly or quarterly basis to avoid long-term commitments to underutilized resources.

 3. Negotiating Support and Add-Ons